benbowes/vandux/README.md

 ![Build status](https://api.travis-ci.org/benbowes/redux-style-store-vanilla-js.svg?branch=master)

-So you want a Redux solution for components, but you have to deal with server rendered DOM that some Headed CMS spat out?
+So you want a Redux solution for components, but you have to deal with server rendered DOM you have no control over?

 Here is an ES6 Pub/Sub pattern with a State Machine pattern combined with Reducers for said situation.

 Would I recommend using this over something like React on the server and client?
 Nope, I would not.

-What this will work well for, is those cases when you do not have a React server render, still need SEO compliance, and want predictable/testable state management.
+What this will work well for, is those cases when you do not have a universal render, still need SEO compliance, and want predictable/testable state management.

 ## Demo